 MBA admissions directors have limited funds to distribute.
 They do not want to waste these funds on candidates not truly interested in their programs.
 Therefore, while it is not required, getting to know a school can help your chances of receiving an MBA scholarship.

-While COVID-19 is still restricting campus visits, MBA hopefuls have multiple other options for reaching out to and connecting with their target MBA programs.
-In the best-case scenario, you can utilize these virtual offerings to build rapport with an admissions representative and directly improve your chances of earning a scholarship.
+MBA hopefuls have multiple in-person and virtual options for reaching out to and connecting with their target MBA programs.
+In the best-case scenario, you can utilize these offerings to build rapport with an admissions representative and directly improve your chances of earning a scholarship.

 3. Submit your applications as early as possible.